timrolsh/UIUC-Proficiency/CS128/CS128CourseNotes.md

 clang++ -I [folder_name]
 ```

-- If you have a folder called test and you do -Itest and a header inside that folder called tim you can then do ``#include "tim"``
+- If you have a folder called test and you do -I test/ and a header file inside that folder called `tim.hpp` you can then do ``#include "tim"``

 ## Make

-- Review make notes in my cs notes [here](../..CS Notes/CMake.md)
+- Review make notes in my cs notes [here](./CS128MakeNotes.md)

 ## Reading from stdin